ericleasemorgan/reader-toolbox/README.md

    * apply concordancing (keyword-in-context searching) against study carrels
    * apply topic modeling (extracting latent themes) against study carrels
    * extract information from your study carrels matching specific grammars
+   * create your own study carrels
    * and more

+In the end, the Toolbox empowers you to read, use, and understand large volumes of text quickly and easily.

 ## Links